Index of

 MT: So this is done in self-interest, really.
 What a paradox.

 JC: Only because language leads to paradox.
-I am leading you to the
+I am leading you back where

 MT: God IS.
 Thank you.